voliol/universal-pokemon-randomizer/README.md

 What is this:
 A branch for a framework for palette randomization in all Generations (I-V), and porting the implementation from Artemis251's Pokemon Emerald Randomizer for Gens III-V.
-Neither are fully finished, but I am closing in on a stop, after which I will focus on other features.
+Neither are fully finished.
+My current plans are to tie up this with some GUI, and then attempt a migration to UPR ZX, to be part of the more active development over there.
 Feedback is highly appreciated, whether you are well versed in the UPR or not.
 This is also on Github to facilitate collaborations.
-If you want to implement parts of in your branch, it has now reached a stage where no radical changes should be made; this is a good time.
+If you want to implement parts of in your branch, it has reached a stage where no radical changes should be made; this is a good time.

 If you have any questions, I will try my best to answer them.
 For technical notes, see GRAPHICS_GUIDE.md.
 I also have these two guides for explaining how Gen II/III Pokémon palettes work: